 All contingency in the schedule has been consumed, and there are over 12 months of negative float from the baseline schedule.
-The schedule dated August 2019 submitted by SFMTA forecasts RSD of July 29, 2021, which now represents 518 days of additional delays.
-SFMTA submitted an FFGA Schedule Extension letter to the Federal Transit Administration (FTA) on December 6, 2018 with a request to extend the FFGA RSD to May 26, 2020.
+The schedule dated April 2020 submitted by SFMTA maintains the same forecast of September 16, 2021 for the RSD, which represents 568 days of additional delays.
+SFMTA submitted a Full Funding Grant Agreement (FFGA) Schedule Extension letter to the Federal Transit Administration (FTA) on December 6, 2018 with a request to extend the FFGA RSD to May 26, 2020.
 The FTA issued an approval letter on February 27, 2019.